The Destructive Influence of Television

 This headline grabbed my attention.
 Someone told me about this study.
 I found this headline, “New Study Links Childhood Television Viewing With ADD” on thecelebritycafe.com.
 Given what I had written previously above, I was breaking my arm patting myself on the back.
 Here it is: “according to the latest study released by the Children's Hospital and Regional Medical Center in Seattle, children under two should not be allowed to watch any television because it may significantly increase their chances of suffering attention problems later in life.”

 Apparently television viewing for such young children seriously changes the way the brain works.
 “And it gets worse,” author Carolina Taylor explains, “if your children are even over the age of two, the study of 1,345 children, and the scientists that conducted it, urged that television viewing be restricted to a maximum of two hours a day.
 There go the Barney, TeleTubbies, Sesame Street, and Dragon Tail marathons that go on in my house.
 According to this study, every hour of shows my children watch, increases their chances of having ADD (Attention Deficit Disorder) by 10 percent.
 That’s astounding!
 In 1999 the American Academy of Pediatrics informed parents that children under two should not be permitted to watch television because of concerns that it interfered with early brain growth, but this study suggests, that the problem is much farther reaching than that, and has a much more sustaining effect on children through the later years as well.
 Dr Dimitri Christakis who led the study says, ‘There are lots of reasons for children not to watch television.
-Other studies have shown it to be associated with obesity and aggressiveness as well.’”
+Other studies have shown it to be associated with obesity and aggressiveness as well.’ ”

-Because of the rapid developement of the brain during early childhood, the abnormal visual and mental stimuli which I outlined above causes the architecture of the brain to radically readjust.
-See if this reminds you of someone you know: ”The children who had been exposed to more hours of television through the years, were much more prone to having problems with concentration, became easily confused and distracted, and had impulsive and erratic behavior.
+Because of the rapid development of the brain during early childhood, the abnormal visual and mental stimuli which I outlined above causes the architecture of the brain to radically readjust.
+See if this reminds you of someone you know: “The children who had been exposed to more hours of television through the years, were much more prone to having problems with concentration, became easily confused and distracted, and had impulsive and erratic behavior.
 These same children also had problems with sleeplessness, and restlessness.
 The children that were allowed to watch three or more hours of television a day were 30 percent more likely to have attention difficulties than those children that had not been allowed to watch television.”

 For those about to protest, the study did carefully filter out mitigating home life factors such as the parent's mental health and marriage status.
 I can now truly say that I am thankful that there was no television in my family's house until I was nearly out of high school.
 The television has never been a significant element in my life.
 I will say that when I am alone in a hotel room a desire to turn on the television seems to hang in the air.
-I wonder why?

 Wm W Wells: August 12, 2001